 Because breast changes are not always caused by cancer, every patient at the Center receives a thorough evaluation that includes a physical exam and questions about personal and family medical history.
 Sometimes a referral is made to a genetic counselor since about 10% of breast cancer is related to the genes you inherited.
 A biopsy and other diagnostic tests are available for every patient.

 Treatment you may receive

 There are three ways to treat breast cancer: surgery, radiation, and medications.
 Surgery and radiation are two important types of treatment for assuring control of the cancer.
-Your oncologist at The University of Arizona Cancer Center at St. Joseph’s will help you understand which treatment is most appropriate for you.
+Your oncologist at the Dignity Health – Cancer Institute at St. Joseph’s will help you understand which treatment is most appropriate for you.

 Questions to ask your oncologist

 For more information about various types of cancer, cancer staging and treatment options, click on this link from the National Comprehensive Cancer Network (NCCN): NCCN Guidelines for Patients® - nccn.org/patients/default.aspx.